bdesanctis/bamdam/README.md

 ./bamdam shrink --in_bam CGG3_015421.sub_sorted.bam --in_lca CGG3_015421.lca --out_bam CGG3.small.bam --out_lca CGG3.small.lca --stranded ds
 ./bamdam compute --in_bam CGG3.small.bam --in_lca CGG3.small.lca --out_tsv CGG3.tsv --out_subs CGG3.subs.txt --stranded ds
 ```
-Now you can look at your output files and see what's in there.
+Now you can look at the output files and see what's in there.
 The tsv is ordered by read count.
 ```
 head CGG3.tsv
 ```
 Looks like the top hit is the plant subfamily Myrtoideae, with tax ID 1699513.
-This looks real and ancient: k-mer duplicity close to 1, sufficiently low mean DUST score, high amounts of damage on both ends, short read length, etc. Next let's plot damage for this taxa.
+This looks real and ancient: k-mer duplicity close to 1, sufficiently low mean DUST score, high amounts of damage on both ends, short read length, etc. Let's take a closer look and plot damage for this taxa.
 ```
 ./bamdam plotdamage --in_subs CGG3.subs.txt --tax 1699513 --outplot CGG3_Myrtoidae_damageplot.png
 ```